 3 Logically, Halflings and Goblins statistics are scarce at high team values.
 All our best wishes if your goal is to climb to these peaks!!!

 At Blood Bowl, there are four main team groups.
-There are the Agiles, the Midways, the Bullies and the Stunties.
+There are the Agiles, the Midways, the Bullies, and the Stunties.
 There are also some hybrid teams (ex: Lizardmen) and non-categorizable teams (ex: Vampires).
 If almost all teams naturally have the Stunties’ hide, what about the others?
 Would one group benefit from a natural advantage over another?

-The collective imagination often asserts that the Agile teams would have a natural advantage over the Bullies by their ability to dodge the big bastards and to circumvent them with speed.
+The collective imagination often asserts that the Agile teams would benefit from a natural advantage over the Bullies by their ability to dodge the big bastards and to circumvent them with speed.
 It is also of urban wisdom that the Midways would complicate the Agiles’ life since they reduce or cancel their speed advantage while being stronger.
 Similarly, the word also runs that the Bullies would see the Midways in their soup since they lose the advantage of strength while not being agile enough to confidently dodge away.
 In short, we would be in the presence of a “rock-paper-scissors” effect.

 But what about it statistically?
 To verify, we selected five “emblematic” races per group (yes, the notion of “emblematic” is debatable) and calculated if one of these groups had a statistical advantage over another.
 Here are our results: